 Continuity & Uniform Convergence Practice Quiz with a Step-by-Step Interactive Lesson

-How this continuity & uniform convergence practice works
+How this continuity and uniform convergence practice works

-- 1. Take the quiz: answer the continuity and uniform convergence questions at the top of the page.
+- 1. Take the practice set: answer the continuity and uniform convergence questions below.

 - 2. Open the lesson (optional): review \(\varepsilon\)-\(\delta\) definitions, uniform continuity, pointwise vs. uniform convergence, and fast tests with clear examples.

-- 3. Retry: return to the quiz and apply the definitions and theorems immediately.
+- 3. Retry: return to the question set and apply the definitions and theorems immediately.

-What you’ll learn in the continuity & uniform convergence lesson
+What you will learn in the continuity and uniform convergence lesson

 Continuity at a point (epsilon-delta)